|What is the interest rate?|

 |Can I withdraw money?||

-A maximum of two withdrawals per year (January to December) of any amount leaving the minimum balance of £5.
-Withdrawals can be made on demand during our normal business hours subject to our withdrawal limits.
-The account cannot be closed prior to maturity other than in the event of the death of the investor.
-On maturity, if the account has not been closed, the maturing funds, including compounded interest will be transferred to the Instant Access Shares.
+Withdrawals can be made on demand during our normal business hours subject to our withdrawal limits and leaving the minimum balance of £100.
 You must produce your passbook at the time of withdrawal.
 You can withdraw money in the following ways:

 ^ AER stands for annual equivalent rate and illustrates what the interest rate would be if interest was paid and compounded once each year.